What Do We Find When We Look for Extra Virgin Olive Oil?

 Extra Virgin Olive Oil From Small Family Farms.

-This is a really high-quality olive oil which is made by farmers from their own olives, and in their own olive mill.
+This is a really high-quality olive oil which is made by farmers from their own olives in their own olive mill.

-Extra virgin olive oil cold pressed from ripe olives has a mild taste and is good for salad or white cheese, such as feta or mozzarella.
+Extra virgin olive oil made from ripe olives has a mild taste and is good for salad or white cheese, such as feta or mozzarella.

-The price range of farm olive oil is from 13 to 40 euros per litre, depending on the harvest period, the kind or blend of olives, and the cultivation method of the olives – regular or organic.
+The price range of farm olive oil is from 15 to 40 euros per liter, depending on the harvest period, the olive variety, and the cultivation method of the olives – regular or organic.

 Do not even bother trying to look for cheaper oil.
-The farmer’s own cost for this kind of olive oil cannot be less than 6 euros per litre.
+The farmer’s own cost for this kind of olive oil cannot be less than 7 euros per liter.

 And, there are at least two intermediaries between you and the farmer, not including the import-export costs.